© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ingram Farm: prehistoric to post-medieval settlement, agricultural and funerary remains is a scheduled monument protected by Historic England under reference 1021382.
 View the official record →

-Ingram Farm is a multi-period settlement site in Northumberland spanning from prehistoric to post-medieval times.
+Ingram Farm is a complex archaeological site in Northumberland comprising settlement and agricultural remains spanning the prehistoric through post-medieval periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021382.

 Ingram Farm: prehistoric to post-medieval settlement, agricultural and funerary remains is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021382.